blockchaindefi/hex/README.md

 ### Wouldn't this have been better as a web service.

 Yes, but I'm a lowlevel programmer, and so don't do web solutions.
-I create this because I had the need myself, and thought others with may appreciate it.
+I created this because I had the need myself, and thought others might appreciate it.

 ## Likes / dislikes, suggestions for improvements etc.